BUDDHAS, LENINS AND SECRETIVE VALLEYS

 The valley is also known as the little Tibet of Siberia for its concentration of temples, shrines and pilgrimage site.

-During our drive through the valley we'll visit several traditional villages inhabited by both Buryats and Evenks, a formerly nomadic Tungusic people spread across much of Northern Asia.
+During our journey through the valley we'll visit several traditional villages inhabited by both Buryats and Evenks, a formerly nomadic Tungusic people spread across much of Northern Asia.

-In the afternoon we'll head back to Ulan-Ude for a well deserved beer and/or tea drinking night.
+In the afternoon we'll head back towards Ulan-Ude for a well deserved beer night out in town.

 Dinner and overnight in Ulan-Ude.

 We'll leave Ulan-Ude after a lazy-morning-cum-sumptuous-breakfast and travel along the southern shore of the Baikal Lake.

 We will travel by car up to the fascinatingly desolate village of Babushkin, named after the early bolshevik revolutionary Ivan Babushkin, and then continue by train along the world-famous Baikal Panoramic Railway.

 The train will stop en route in several pretty wooden hamlets, lakeside resorts and Soviet industrial towns such as Mishika, Tankhoy, Murino, Baikalsk and Slyudyanka: we will choose together where to hop off and on according to your personal wishes, cultural preferences, nature desires and travel needs.

 In the late afternoon we'll reach the Soviet vacation retreat of Kultuk, where we'll spend the night in a Russian dacha.

 Dinner and overnight in Kultuk.